 Get the Perfect Crowns and Bridges in Feasterville

 Crowns and bridges are custom dental prostheses that are used to replace or restore damaged and missing teeth.
-The crown is attached to the surface of a natural dental structure or dental implant.
-The bridge is used to fill the voids left by the missing teeth and is held in place by the natural teeth or crown closest to space.
-The crown and bridge are non-removable and must be consolidated by licensed dentists at our Dental Crowns Feasterville PA.
-Getting a crown or bridge to restore a smiling patient’s natural and healthy teeth’ function and appearance.
+The crown is attached to the surface of a natural oral structure or a dental implant.
+The bridge is used to fill the voids left by the missing teeth and is held in place by the natural teeth or crown closest adjacent to the gap.

 If you examine a variety of routine dental procedures, there are very few procedures that stand the test of time, just as effective as using a crown.
 Many circumstances require a crown on the teeth.